 Finally, analyze the body language of the preacher you are watching.
-Once again decide the impression you receive from the way the preacher moves, gestures, walks, and worships.
+Once again, decide the impression you receive from how the preacher moves, gestures, walks, and worships.
 Is the preacher comfortable in front of the congregation?
-Are his movements natural, or obviously practiced and forced?
+Are his movements natural or obviously practiced and forced?
 Is he stiff, wooden, seemingly afraid to move, unsure of himself?
-Does the preacher make consistent eye-contact with the audience?
+Does the preacher make consistent eye contact with the audience?
 Do her eyes move from person to person, across the congregation, not shifty, but meeting their eyes, inviting them as individuals to listen?

-If you are courageous enough, and self-confident enough, ask someone you trust to watch the same video and go through the same process: look first for distracting mannerisms, next facial expressions, and finally, body language.
+If you are courageous enough and self-confident enough, ask someone you trust to watch the same video and go through the same process: look first for distracting mannerisms, next for facial expressions, and finally, for body language.
 Ask them to record their impressions and share them with you.
 If you do this, you can't be thin-skinned or defensive.
-Do not explain, argue, or justify anything, just listen carefully and encourage your critic to be brutally honest.
-The idea of this exercise is to compare what someone else saw with what you saw in order to help identify potential problems, ultimately to help you be a better preacher.
-Nothing they see is permanent, nothing they mention means you aren't cut out to be a preacher, nothing will be unique to you.
+Do not explain, argue, or justify anything.
+Listen carefully and encourage your critic to be brutally honest.
+This exercise aims to compare what someone else saw with what you saw to help identify potential problems, ultimately to help you be a better preacher.
+Nothing they see is permanent; nothing they mention means you aren't cut out to be a preacher, and nothing will be unique to you.
 They will all be problems common to nearly all preachers.
-Don't forget to sincerely thank whoever does it, you owe them big time.
+Don't forget to thank whoever does it sincerely, and you owe them big time.

 Start working on the main issues you identified by studying the video.
-When you have overcome the one main problem in each area studied, then do the process all over again, and go to work on the next issue you identify.
-Remember only the most egregious issues demand frantic, emergency effort.
-Preaching is a life work; you will never be perfect, just commit yourself to steady improvement.
+When you have overcome the one main problem in each area studied, then do the process all over again and go to work on the next issue you identify.
+Remember, only the most egregious issues demand frantic emergency efforts.
+Preaching is life work; you will never be perfect, commit yourself to steady improvement.